-■ If you have ever had a bad reaction to Anusol or any of its ingredients.
+- If you have ever had a bad reaction to Anusol or any of its ingredients. - If you have fungal, viral or bacterial skin sores.

-If the above applies to you, get advice from a doctor or pharmacist without using Anusol.
+If any of these applies, get advice from a doctor or pharmacist without using Anusol.

-⚠ Talk to your doctor or pharmacist...
+A Talk to your doctor or pharmacist...